ivanivanyuk1993onlanta/util-typescript/src/app/util/class/loading-cache/readme.md

 1. Cache should have get$ method
    1. get$ should return load$ value, or load$ Error, or TimeoutError
    1. get$ should have only one simultaneously active load$ at a time
-   1. get$ calls during waiting load$ should subscribe to existing load$
+   1. get$ calls during waiting load$ should subscribe to existing load$ and complete simultaneously
    1. get$ calls with error result should immediately broadcast to all active subscribers (without waiting for timeout)
    1. get$ should have timeout and throw TimeoutError
    1. get$ should init load$, even when active store$ calls exist (why - because they may finish with errors, but get$ is not interested in store$ errors), but should stop waiting, if one of store$ results updates record